Citizen access to records - advice for GP practices

 What information will patients have access to?

-They will have access to new entries in their GP health records including free text, letters and documents, but not administrative tasks or communications between practice staff.
+Patients have access to their GP health records, including free text, letters, prescribed medications, vaccinations, and test results, but not administrative tasks or communications between practice staff.
+Information kept by other services, such as hospitals and dentists, won’t be available unless they have been sent to the GP surgery.

 Should we amend the amount of information we record in the notes?